Binwen6/mercury-spec/docs/source/getting-started.rst

 In this tutorial, you will create your very first application with |project_name|:
 An AI-powered chatbot that outputs text with image illustrations.
-In principle, |project_name| is a language-independent specification with bindings for multiple programming languages;
+In principle, |project_name| is a language-independent specification with bindings for multiple programming languages, which means you can use |project_name| from any supported language.
-for simplicity, however, this tutorial uses the Python binding.
+For simplicity, however, this tutorial uses the Python binding.

 While this tutorial is designed to get your hands dirty with |project_name|, it also serves as a good introduction to developing AI-powered applications.